Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Experiments

-Our primary aim is to demonstrate that CCE can effectively evaluate a model's overall probabilistic fit.
-We first use a synthetic dataset \citep{young2024flexible}) where the true data-generating process is known.
-The data describe a one-dimensional discrete synthetic regression problem that exhibits various levels of dispersion, with high levels of uncertainty at low counts and severe under-dispersion at high counts.
-Both continuous and discrete neural regressors can be fit to this dataset.
-We train a small multi-layer perceptron (MLP) to output the parameters of a \texttt{Poisson}, \texttt{Negative Binomial} (NB), \texttt{Gaussian}, and \texttt{Double Poisson} distribution \citep{young2024flexible} using the appropriate NLL loss.
-The models' predictive distributions over the test split of the dataset are visualized in row 1 of Figure \ref{fig:cce-synthetic}, with the respective NLL and ECE of the model overlaid on the plot.
-We also compute the CCE for each model on all test inputs.
-We plot the resultant values in row 2 of Figure \ref{fig:cce-synthetic} (with \textoverline{CCE} indicated in each respective plot).
-Since our inputs, $x_i$, are one-dimensional, we set $\varphi$ to be the identity and use the RBF kernel with $\gamma = 0.5$ for $k_\mathcal{X}$.
+We first investigate if CCE can correctly characterize a model's overall probabilistic fit.
+To do so, we use a synthetic dataset where the true data-generating process is known \citep{young2025ddpn}.
+The data describe a one-dimensional discrete regression problem that exhibits various levels of dispersion, with high levels of uncertainty at low counts and severe under-dispersion at high counts.
+We train a small multi-layer perceptron (MLP) to output the parameters of a \texttt{Poisson}, \texttt{Negative Binomial} (NB), \texttt{Gaussian}, and \texttt{Double Poisson} distribution \citep{young2025ddpn} using the appropriate NLL loss.
+The models' predictions over the test split of the dataset are visualized in row 1 of Figure \ref{fig:cce-synthetic}, with the respective ECE of each model overlaid on the plot.
+Row 2 depicts point-wise NLL values for each model on the test set.
+In row 3, we plot CCE values, along with a bootstrapped approximation of the standard error.
+We set $\varphi = I$ and use the RBF kernel with $\gamma = 0.5$ for $k_\mathcal{X}$.

-The \texttt{Poisson} and \texttt{Negative Binomial} distributions do not have the flexibility to represent under-dispersion.
-Accordingly, they struggle most in the $[\pi, 2\pi]$ region of the input (where the requisite regression targets have very low variance).
-This is where the CCE identifies the largest incongruence between the model and the data.
-Meanwhile, the \texttt{Gaussian} and \texttt{Double Poisson} models achieve much more aligned predictive distributions.
-This is supported by their near-zero CCE values.
-Measuring congruence via CCE allows us to (rightly) conclude that the \texttt{Gaussian NN} and \texttt{Double Poisson NN} achieve the best probabilistic fit.
+The \texttt{Poisson} and \texttt{Negative Binomial} distributions cannot represent under-dispersion.
+Accordingly, they struggle most in the $[\pi, 2\pi]$ region of the input, where the labels have very low variance.
+This is where CCE identifies the largest incongruence between the model and the data.
+Meanwhile, the \texttt{Gaussian NN} and \texttt{DDPN} models achieve better-aligned predictive distributions.
+This is supported by their near-zero CCE values, allowing us to (rightly) conclude that these models achieve the best fit.

-In Figure \ref{fig:cce-synthetic} we observe disagreement between the CCE and ECE when assessing the probabilistic fit of the \texttt{Gaussian} and \texttt{Double Poisson} models.
-In fact, as further expanded upon in Appendix \ref{app:ece-bias}, this may be due to an implicit bias in the ECE computation against discrete models.
-We also note that though the NLL suggests a similar ranking of models as the CCE in this scenario, its undetermined lower bound makes it difficult to quantify how close to perfectly fit each model is, since the NLL cannot be easily interpreted as an estimate of $D_C(f, P_{Y|X})$.